jwagrunner/Java_MySQL/README.md

 # Java_MySQL
 MySQL Assignment: Will Insert, Delete, Populate, and Query a database using Java.
-More info on file "MySQL Assignment"
+More info on README file.

 UNC Charlotte
 Course: ECGR-4090